gitcseme/Sightline_QA_Automation_POM/README.md

 ---------------------------------------------------------------------------------------------------
 This project is a Test Automation Framework built using Maven, TestNG and selenium to validate SightLine functionalities.
 This is a Page Object Model (POM) framework and below details brief about folder structure.
+With this framework we have automated end to end test scenarios, each module is handled by saperate classes so that one can run only required module on demand!

 > src/main/java is a root folder under this we have following packages:
   1. automationLibrary - Contains main driver and element classes.